- Associate Dean (Research and Postgraduate Studies)

 - Cost of equity capital and firm valuation

-Professor John Wei is currently Chair Professor of Financial Economics at The Hong Kong Polytechnic University (Poly).
+Professor John Wei is currently Chair Professor of Financial Economics at The Hong Kong Polytechnic University (PolyU).
 He received his PhD in Finance from the University of Illinois, Champaign-Urbana.
 He previously taught at University of Mississippi, University of Miami, and Indiana University.
-Before joining Poly, he served as Chair Professor of Finance at Hong Kong University of Science and Technology (HKUST) and had worked there for 24 years.
+Before joining PolyU, he served as Chair Professor of Finance at Hong Kong University of Science and Technology (HKUST) and had worked there for 24 years.
 He previously served as Director of Value Partners Center for Investing and Director of the Center for Asian Financial Markets and Director of Master of Science (Financial Analysis)/(Investment Management) Programs at the HKUST for many years.
 He served as Acting Head in the Department of Finance at HKUST during the period of January 2000-August 2002, February-June 2003, and June 2015.
 Moreover, he assisted to develop wealth management and investment models for, among others, Hang Seng Bank Limited, HSBC Corporation Limited, and Fidelity Investments Management (Hong Kong) Limited.

 Professor Wei’s research interests are mainly in the areas of empirical asset pricing, international finance, and corporate governance.
 He has published more than sixty articles in leading finance and accounting journals, including Journal of Finance, Journal of Financial Economics, The Accounting Review, Management Science, Journal of Financial and Quantitative Analysis, and Journal of Business, among others.